kennedygn/Thank-The-Bus-Driver/README.md

 //In addition, add an image or pdf document for your use-case diagram.

-//Requirements:
+Requirements:

-//One actor per group member.
+One actor per group member.
-//At least two use-cases per actor.
+At least two use-cases per actor.
-//Login/Logout does not count towards the minimum.
+Login/Logout does not count towards the minimum.